 The following tutorial are going to solve convective and conductive heat transfer with a heat generation in 2D.
-The solver that is used for this case is the conjugateHeatFoam solver.
+The solver that is used in the case is the conjugateHeatFoam solver.

 During the tutorial the root-folder will be mentioned as the folder that contains the conjugateDomain and heatedCylinder.
-If blockMesh does not work the first time, try a second time since it is a common bug that the error message occurs the first time.
+If blockMesh does not work the first time, try a second time since its a common bug that a error message occur the first time.